Odds and Commission

 Selection Process

-If you are currently betting with the TAB, changing to a betting exchange and following the above betting ideas will certainly improve your position.
-However, even with the smallest of commissions being paid, betting in a 100% market will eventually lose you money.
-If you can determine a selection process that only slightly improves your winning chances in a 100% market or lower, you are set to profit over time.
+Ok, so you are now betting with a betting exchange, working your market at 100% and dutch betting - well done!
+However, even with the smallest commission charges, dutch betting in a 100% market will eventually lose you money because of the commission loss.
+If you can determine a selection process that only slightly improves your winning chances in a 100% market, you are set to profit over time.
 With large bets, even the smallest profit percentages will provide you with a sizeable return over time.
-With large bets, your betting exchange commission also drops providing you with even more profit (so consider your betting target as well!).
-The better the selection process, the higher the profits.
-Your next move should be to determine a selection process that improves your position.
-It does not mean you need to show a profit when comparing with TAB odds, even a long term average loss of 10% could provide profits with the above suggestions.
+With large bets, your betting exchange commission also drops to a lower level (from 4.9% to 2%).

 Betting BOTS